January 14, 2026

 Why refrigeration is critical in brewing

 Refrigeration supports nearly every stage of the brewing process.
 Fermentation, in particular, relies on precise temperature control to produce desirable flavours and aromas.
 Ale yeasts typically operate around 18°C to 22°C, while lager yeasts require much cooler conditions, closer to 10°C. Any deviation can cause stalled fermentation, off-flavours, or microbial instability.
+Even small temperature swings can affect attenuation, flavour development, and fermentation timelines

 After fermentation, refrigeration enables: